felixlu07/talent_trawl/README.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 ```

+Ever had to review 150 resumes while desperately needing a bathroom break?
+Yeah, me too.
+That's why I built Talent Trawler - so you can process resumes at machine speed and actually enjoy your evening with a glass of wine.

 **AI-powered resume screening that processes hundreds of CVs in minutes, not days.**

 Talent Trawler uses Claude's vision model to read PDF resumes directly and extract structured data based on your custom criteria.
 Perfect for recruiters, hiring managers, and HR teams drowning in applications.